Flux Power (NASDAQ:FLUX) Coverage Initiated at HC Wainwright

-Research analysts at HC Wainwright started coverage on shares of Flux Power (NASDAQ:FLUX) in a research report issued to clients and investors on Tuesday, The Fly reports.
+HC Wainwright assumed coverage on shares of Flux Power (NASDAQ:FLUX) in a report issued on Tuesday, The Fly reports.
 The firm set a “buy” rating and a $15.00 price target on the stock.
-HC Wainwright’s target price suggests a potential upside of 211.20% from the stock’s current price.
+HC Wainwright’s price target would suggest a potential upside of 211.20% from the stock’s current price.

-Several other equities research analysts have also recently commented on the company.
-Zacks Investment Research cut Flux Power from a “buy” rating to a “hold” rating in a research report on Wednesday, July 14th.
-Maxim Group decreased their price objective on Flux Power from $15.00 to $13.00 and set a “buy” rating on the stock in a research note on Tuesday, September 28th.
+Several other equities research analysts have also recently weighed in on FLUX.
+Zacks Investment Research cut Flux Power from a “buy” rating to a “hold” rating in a research note on Wednesday, July 14th.
+Maxim Group dropped their price objective on Flux Power from $15.00 to $13.00 and set a “buy” rating on the stock in a research report on Tuesday, September 28th.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-National Asset Management Inc. raised its position in shares of Flux Power by 44.2% in the 2nd quarter.
-National Asset Management Inc. now owns 83,395 shares of the company’s stock worth $970,000 after acquiring an additional 25,560 shares in the last quarter.
-Geode Capital Management LLC lifted its holdings in shares of Flux Power by 137.1% in the 1st quarter.
-Geode Capital Management LLC now owns 83,736 shares of the company’s stock valued at $1,084,000 after buying an additional 48,414 shares during the period.
-JPMorgan Chase & Co. raised its holdings in Flux Power by 1,008.6% in the 1st quarter.
-JPMorgan Chase & Co. now owns 231,526 shares of the company’s stock worth $2,998,000 after purchasing an additional 210,641 shares during the period.
-State Street Corp acquired a new position in Flux Power in the 2nd quarter worth about $328,000.
-Finally, Invesco Ltd. raised its holdings in Flux Power by 1.8% in the 2nd quarter.
-Invesco Ltd. now owns 1,035,321 shares of the company’s stock worth $12,041,000 after purchasing an additional 17,918 shares during the period.
-30.25% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the stock.
+Yaupon Capital Management LP bought a new stake in Flux Power during the 2nd quarter valued at $147,000.
+State Street Corp purchased a new position in Flux Power during the 2nd quarter worth $328,000.
+National Asset Management Inc. grew its stake in Flux Power by 44.2% during the 2nd quarter.
+National Asset Management Inc. now owns 83,395 shares of the company’s stock valued at $970,000 after purchasing an additional 25,560 shares during the last quarter.
+Geode Capital Management LLC grew its stake in Flux Power by 137.1% during the 1st quarter.
+Geode Capital Management LLC now owns 83,736 shares of the company’s stock valued at $1,084,000 after purchasing an additional 48,414 shares during the last quarter.
+Finally, JPMorgan Chase & Co. lifted its holdings in shares of Flux Power by 1,008.6% in the 1st quarter.
+JPMorgan Chase & Co. now owns 231,526 shares of the company’s stock valued at $2,998,000 after buying an additional 210,641 shares during the period.
+30.25% of the stock is owned by hedge funds and other institutional investors.

 Flux Power Company Profile